Krylov Complexity in early universe

-Although we constructed the wave function for an open system in reference \cite{Li:2024kfm}, based on the framework established in \cite{Bhattacharjee:2022lzy}, our approach is too simplistic to capture the complete information of the open system.
-Notably, our wave function, as shown in \cite{Li:2024kfm}, can effectively reduce to the case of a closed system, establishing a correspondence between \(\eta\) and \(r_k\).
+Although we constructed the wave function for an open system in reference \cite{Li:2024kfm}, based on the framework established in \cite{Bhattacharjee:2022lzy}, this wave function cannot capture the complete information since it is the function of the conformal time $\eta$.
 To clearly illustrate this issue, we will first present our constructed wave function as follows:

-To perform the Taylor expansion around \(\mu_2\) to the first order, we obtain the expression Next, we can neglect the term involving \(\mu_1^2\), which enables us to find that this approximation matches the wave function given in equation \eqref{corresponding operator wave function} for \(\phi_k=0\).
-Additionally, we observe the correspondence \(\eta \sim r_k\).
-In principle, the wave function \(\phi_n\) should incorporate the information of both \(r_k\) and \(\phi_k\) to accurately reproduce the wave function represented in \eqref{corresponding operator wave function} as the leading order of the open system's method.
-To achieve this, we will follow the guidelines provided in Appendix D of \cite{Parker:2018yvk}.
+To perform the Taylor expansion around \(\mu_2\) to the leading order $(\mu_2=0)$, we obtain the expression To relate with Eq, \eqref{corresponding operator wave function}, we can find one explicit correspondence between $r_k$ and $\eta$.
+To include the parameter of $\phi_k$, we will follow the guidelines provided in Appendix D of \cite{Parker:2018yvk} to rigourisly derive the so-called open two-mode squeezed state, which will accurately reproduce the wave function represented in \eqref{corresponding operator wave function}.

 For deriving the two-mode squeezed state in open system, we first introduce the concept of orthogonal polynomial sequence (OPS) $\{P_n(x)\}_{n\geq 0}$, it satisfied with the following recurrence relation,